Oil sands: Economics

 The world's largest deposits of bitumen are in Canada, although Venezuela's deposits of extra-heavy crude oil are even bigger.
 Canada has vast energy resources of all types and its oil and natural gas resource base would be large enough to meet Canadian needs for generations if demand was sustained.
 Abundant hydroelectric resources account for the majority of Canada's electricity production and very little electricity is produced from oil.

-The National Energy Board (NEB) reported in 2013, that if oil prices are above US$100, Canada would have more than enough energy to meet its growing needs.
+The National Energy Board (NEB) reported in 2013, that if oil prices are above $100, Canada would have more than enough energy to meet its growing needs.
 The excess oil production from the oil sands could be exported.
 The major importing country would probably continue to be the United States, although before the developments in 2014, there was increasing demand for oil, particularly heavy oil, from Asian countries such as China and India.

 Canada has abundant resources of bitumen and crude oil, with an estimated remaining ultimate resource potential of 54 billion cubic metres (340 billion barrels).
 Of this, oil sands bitumen accounts for 90 per cent.
 Alberta currently accounts for all of Canada's bitumen resources.
 "Resources" become "reserves" only after it is proven that economic recovery can be achieved.
 At 2013 prices using current technology, Canada had remaining oil reserves of 27 billion m3 (170 billion bbls), with 98% of this attributed to oil sands bitumen.
 This put its reserves in third place in the world behind Venezuela and Saudi Arabia.
 At the much lower prices of 2015, the reserves are much smaller.